codeforamerica/ohana-api/README.md

     bundle

 ### Load the data
-You can load two datasets — farmers' markets and libraries in San Mateo County — in your local db with this command:
+You can load a dataset of community-based organizations in San Mateo County in your local db with this command:

     rake load_data